awsdocs/aws-java-developer-guide/doc_source/credentials.rst

 .. topic:: To explicitly supply credentials to an AWS client:

     #.
-Instantiate a class that provides the :java-api:`AWSCredentials <auth/AWSCredentials>`
+Instantiate a class that provides the :aws-java-class:`AWSCredentials <auth/AWSCredentials>`
-       interface, such as :java-api:`BasicAWSCredentials <auth/BasicAWSCredentials>`, supplying it with the AWS access key and secret key you will use for the connection.
+       interface, such as :aws-java-class:`BasicAWSCredentials <auth/BasicAWSCredentials>`, supplying it with the AWS access key and secret key you will use for the connection.

     #.
-Create a :java-api:`AWSStaticCredentialsProvider <auth/AWSStaticCredentialsProvider>` with
+Create a :aws-java-class:`AWSStaticCredentialsProvider <auth/AWSStaticCredentialsProvider>` with
        the AWSCredentials object.

     #.
 Configure the client builder with the AWSStaticCredentialsProvider and build the client.